code-iai/iai_pr2/iai_pr2_bringup/README.md

 If you get the error that there is no controller on the USB bus, try ``$ lsusb`` and ensure that it's detected.
 Unplug and plug again if you have problems.

+If no combinations of plugging in / out /sixpair / turning off-on controller help, ``$ sudo poweroff`` is your friend.